• Free shipping on all orders

 Conclusion

 The Oorang Airedale is an extremely rare and historic breed similar to the more common Airedale Terrier, only much larger.
 They were first seen in the 1920s when a breeder named Lingo wanted a large dog that could hunt bears and wild boars and set out to develop one.
-He was also a talented marketer and used his skills to drive dog sales, including purchasing an NFL football team to feature them during half-time shows.
+He was also a talented marketer and used his skills to drive dog sales, including purchasing an NFL football team to feature them during half time shows.
 Unfortunately, the Great Depression eliminated demand for these dogs, and they faded into obscurity.
-Today, if you are lucky enough to find one for sale, it’s a good idea to heavily research their background first, as they may just be a large Airedale Terrier.
+Today, if you are lucky enough to find one for sale, it is a good idea to heavily research their background first, as they may just be a large Airedale Terrier.

 Featured Image Credit: dezy, Shutterstock